anikush-yes/AutomationExercise_API_Testing/README.md

 ## Using Newman (CI)

-* To run the tests from the command line:
+* To run the tests from the command line, use the following command:

-newman run AutomationExercise_API_Testing.postman_collection.json --reporters cli
+``newman run AutomationExercise_API_Testing.postman_collection.json --reporters cli``

 #  💞 Expected Results